lkovari/RibbonsColorRecursive/README.md

 (Not an exhaustive solution because it is not too fast solution, five ribbons with 1 billion randomly generated hole positions.
 We can improve the performance with some assync or concurrent operations, for example one thread find the color in one position.
 Now I using bitwise operation, each bit is represent a hole position, so on one byte I able to represent eight hole positions.
 In this case the memory consumprion is lower than when we use one byte to one hole position.)

-Run:

-Recursive:\
+Recursive Run:\
 ![image](https://user-images.githubusercontent.com/26471568/209718525-4ba09364-0cfa-445f-8466-3303f6b8f708.png)

-Non Recursive:
+Non Recursive Run:
 ![image](https://user-images.githubusercontent.com/26471568/209719359-b0336636-6590-4ed0-b264-b863e7bc3c1d.png)

-Possible improvements:\
+Possible improvements:
 - asyncronity for example each position can be run in a separate thread.\
 - optimize find to less memory consumption.

-To Do List:\
+To Do List:
-- UNIT TESTS\
+- UNIT TESTS

 SO THE OPTIMIZATION STILL NOT FINISHED!